 The gastronomic journey doesn’t end here, 20 minutes further a field is the Tamar wine region – with an ample array of popular eateries and wine routes -Valley of the senses is a great starting point.
 Zip through the countryside, the sweeping vineyard views and bygone era homes provide a memorable meander.

-One hour: And now, the infamous settlement of PORT ARTHUR creepily calls – the historic Tasmanian site is an eerie wonder.
+And now, the infamous settlement of Port Arthur creepily calls – the historic Tasmanian site is an eerie wonder.
 The former penal settlement houses well-preserved sandstone buildings that provide a marvellous and frightening picture of how life was for the 12,500 imprisoned convicts in the 1800s.
 Guided tours are available, but be warned – the haunted “ghost tour” could unnerve you for a while.
 Do your time at Port Arthur and get a true sense of just how hardy the early Australian “settlers” were.

 Day trips are a great way to see and be moved by the historical settlement’s highlights, check out full day and half day Port Arthur tours – conveniently beginning and ending in Hobart.
 It’s believed that even the greatest cynic will be moved by the lantern-lit ghost tour.

 Another fascinating excursion is the “haunted” Isle of The Dead – on this island many convicts and civilians were buried.
 AT says, “Leave this outing to those marginally moved by the notion of spirits.”
 To embark on this trip you need to make arrangements to go ashore prior to travel.